Single View Refractive Index Tomography with Neural Fields: Related Work

-We are motivated in particular by the application of gravitational lensing, in which light coming from small elliptical sources (galaxies) curves on its path to Earth due to an invisible dark matter distribution.
-In the weak lensing regime, the small ray deflections caused by dark matter can be well-approximated as a refractive effect \cite{hoekstra2008weak}, allowing us to model the universe's dark matter distribution as a refractive field.
-Existing works use a linear tomography approach similar to that of Schlieren imaging \cite{atcheson2008time} by first computing a 2D projected map of mass density, then backprojecting into 3D to obtain a reconstruction.
-Because image measurements are limited only to a single viewpoint, these methods rely on strong priors to regularize their reconstruction.
-In particular, \cite{simon2009unfolding} uses a Gaussian prior for the reconstructed density field, while \cite{vanderplas2011three} adopts a singular value decomposition retaining only the largest singular values for their reconstruction; both of these methods result in heavy ``smearing" of the reconstructed density maps, even in the absence of noise.
+We are motivated in particular by the application of gravitational lensing, where light coming from small elliptical sources (galaxies) curves on its path to Earth due to an invisible dark matter distribution.
+In the weak lensing regime, the small ray deflections caused by dark matter can be well-approximated as a refractive effect \cite{hoekstra2008weak}, allowing us to model the large-scale structure of the dark matter distribution as an RI field.
+Existing works use a linear tomography approach similar to that of BoS \cite{atcheson2008time} by first computing a 2D projected map of mass density, then backprojecting into 3D to obtain a reconstruction.
+Because image measurements are limited to a single viewpoint, filtered backprojection-style methods \cite{simon2009unfolding, vanderplas2011three} are susceptible to heavy smearing along the line of sight, even in the absence of noise.
 In \cite{leonard2012compressed, leonard2014glimpse} a compressed-sensing approach is used that assumes the density field can be sparsely represented by a dictionary of dark matter halos.
-Our method aims to avoids these strong assumptions and reconstruct general 3D gravitational potential fields.
+However, this assumption is only approximately true in practice; our method can instead reconstruct 3D RI fields induced by a general matter distribution.